-- Intended workshop format (including duration, number of presentations, and planned keynotes)
+- Intended workshop format (including duration, number of presentations, and planned invited talks/keynotes)

 Workshops that wish to have their proceedings published in the ACM DL will have the opportunity to have either a pre or post proceedings.
-However, chairs will be responsible for collecting and verifying final copies, including PDFs and their source files, as well as paper metadata, in a format required by the publisher.
+However, chairs will be responsible for making sure that camera ready deadlines are respected so that final copies and metadata are collected on time.
 The deadlines mentioned above are strict and we won’t be able to extend them.
 Please consider them carefully when determining your deadlines for the workshop.